skx/yal/README.md

   * See [args.lisp](args.lisp) for an example.
 * Introspection via the `(env)` function, which will return details of all variables/functions in the environment.
   * Allowing dynamic invocation shown in [dynamic.lisp](dynamic.lisp) and other neat things.
+  * This includes help-information for both built-in and user-written functions.
 * Support for hashes as well as lists/strings/numbers/etc.
   * A hash looks like this `{ :name "Steve" :location "Helsinki" }`
   * Sample code is visible in [hash.lisp](hash.lisp).